CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

 """""""""""""""""""

 Like the object rotation in this tutorial, many other parameters can be animated as well in OVITO using the same keyframe-based mechanism;
-for example, the position and orientation of a :ref:`particles.modifiers.slice` plane, the isolevel parameter of the :ref:`particles.modifiers.create_isosurface` modifier, or the transparency parameter of the :ref:`visual_elements.surface_mesh` visual element.
+for example, the position and orientation of a :ref:`particles.modifiers.slice` plane, the iso-level parameter of the :ref:`particles.modifiers.create_isosurface` modifier, or the transparency parameter of the :ref:`visual_elements.surface_mesh` visual element.
 Animatable parameters are recognizable by the small :guilabel:`A` button next to the parameter's input field.